haochenglouis/haochenglouis.github.io/_pages/about.md

 - I have a beautiful girlfriend and I am grateful for her appearing in my life.
-- I am a big fun of Michael Jackson and have some limited autograph books of him.
+- I am a big fan of Michael Jackson and have some limited autograph books of him.
 - Affected by Michael, I used to dance in the college as a leader (Just for fun).
 - I like to play basketball and billiards with my friends.
 - I have watched many Japanese animes.
 Some of them, I think, reconstructed my values.